kkokorin0/SSVEP_shared_robot_control/README.md

 # SSVEP_shared_robot_control
-Control a Reachy robot using a continuous SSVEP BCI
+Control a Reachy robot using a continuous SSVEP AR-BCI